 Raber agreed, and when asked if budtenders should be guiding consumers with terms like “indica” and “sativa,” he replied, “There is no factual or scientific basis to making these broad sweeping recommendations, and it needs to stop today.
 What we need to seek to understand better is which standardized cannabis composition is causing which effects, when delivered in which fashions, at which specific dosages, to which types of [consumers].”

 - CBD (cannabidiol) is a non-intoxicating compound known to alleviate anxiety, pain, inflammation, and many other medical ailments.
 For more information on CBD, read more here.

 THC-dominant strains are primarily chosen by consumers seeking a potent euphoric experience.
 These strains are also selected by patients treating pain, depression, anxiety, insomnia, and more.
 If you tend to feel anxious with THC-dominant strains or dislike other side effects associated with THC, try a strain with higher levels of CBD.

-- CBD-dominant strains contain only small amounts of THC and are widely used by those highly sensitive to THC or patients needing clear-headed symptom relief.
+CBD-dominant strains contain only small amounts of THC, and are widely used by those highly sensitive to THC or patients needing clear-headed symptom relief.

-- Balanced THC/CBD strains contain similar levels of THC and CBD, offering mild euphoria alongside symptom relief.
+Balanced THC/CBD strains contain similar levels of THC and CBD, offering mild euphoria alongside symptom relief.
 These tend to be a good choice for novice consumers seeking an introduction to cannabis’ signature high.

 It’s worth noting that both indica and sativa strains exhibit these different cannabinoid profiles.
 “Initially most people thought higher CBD levels caused sedation, and that CBD was more prevalent in indica cultivars, which we now know is most definitely not the case,” Raber told Leafly.
 “We are more prone to see some CBD in sativa-like cultivars, but there isn’t a systemic rule or relationship in that regard.”

 |Strain||Sativa, Indica, or Hybrid||Average THC %|